Coronavirus outbreak: What we know and what we don’t know

 GAZETTE: One thing that struck me watching this unfold is the rapid expansion in China.
 Is that because it’s more infectious than we had thought, or is it because now that we’re looking for it all these mild cases are turning up?

 LIPSITCH: I think it’s a mix of things.
-I think responsible people weren’t saying how infectious it was until recently, until the last few days.
-The consensus of expert opinion is that it is clearly capable of spreading in the community.
+I think responsible people weren’t saying how infectious it was until recently.
 The most optimistic scenario — that it’s acquired from animals and then transmitted among humans only very modestly — is no longer credible.
-It’s at least a little bit transmissible and capable of spreading from person to person, and each day it seems clearer that transmission is relatively common — estimates are converging around something similar to SARS.
+Each day it seems clearer that transmission is relatively common — estimates are converging around something similar to SARS.
 Reporting has been very irregular, so the big jumps in case numbers don’t necessarily mean new cases, just newly reported cases.
 We should remember that it’s only been about a month since the problem was recognized.
 The fact that we’re able to test and confirm cases of a completely unknown virus is amazing and a testament to very, very good biological work being done very quickly.
-So a lot of the growth in cases is not because we’re recognizing milder cases, it’s because we’re able to test for cases that previously there would have been no test for.